1956 Grand Canyon mid-air collision: Catalyst for change

 The accident was particularly alarming in that public confidence in air travel had increased during the 1950s with the introduction of new airliners like the Super Constellation, Douglas DC-7, and Boeing Stratocruiser.
-Travel by air had become routine for large corporations and vacationers often considered flying instead of traveling by train.
+Travel by air had become routine for large corporations, and vacationers often considered flying instead of traveling by train.
 At the time, a congressional committee was reviewing domestic air travel, as there was growing concern over the number of accidents.
 However, little progress was being made and the state of ATC at the time of the Grand Canyon accident reflected the methods of the 1930s.

 As near-misses and mid-air collisions continued, the public demanded action.
 Often-contentious congressional hearings followed, and in 1957, increased funding was allocated to modernize ATC, hire and train more air traffic controllers, and procure much-needed radar – initially military surplus equipment.

 However, control of American airspace continued to be split between the military and the Civil Aeronautics Administration (CAA, the federal agency in charge of air traffic control at the time).
 The CAA had no authority over military flights, which could enter controlled airspace with no warning to other traffic.
 The result was a series of near-misses and collisions involving civil and military aircraft, the latter often flying at much higher speeds than the former.
-For example, in 1958, the collision of United Airlines Flight 736 flying "on-airways" and an F-100 Super Sabre fighter jet near Las Vegas, Nevada, resulted in 49 fatalities.
+For example, in 1958, the collision of United Air Lines Flight 736 flying "on-airways" and an F-100 Super Sabre fighter jet near Las Vegas, Nevada, resulted in 49 fatalities.

 Again, action was demanded.
 After more hearings, the Federal Aviation Act of 1958 was passed, dissolving the CAA and creating the Federal Aviation Agency (FAA, later renamed the Federal Aviation Administration in 1966).
 The FAA was given total authority over American airspace, including military activity, and as procedures and ATC facilities were modernized, mid-air collisions gradually became less frequent.